malvag/distributed-ml-bench/README.md

 loss, accuracy = model.predict(ds)
 ```

-We use [TFServing](https://keras.io/examples/keras_recipes/tf_serving/) to expose our model as an endpoint service.
+We can also use [TFServing](https://keras.io/examples/keras_recipes/tf_serving/) to expose our model as an endpoint service.
 You can check the installation process [here](https://www.tensorflow.org/tfx/serving/setup).

 ```bash
 # Environment variable with the path to the model